smroccuzzo/UltraCold/README.md

     cmake -DULTRACOLD_DIR=/path/to/the/directory/where/you/installed/UltraCold ..
     make

-This will create an executable called example-n, which (if everything went fine) should be ready to be executed.
+This will create an executable called *example-n*, which (if everything went fine) should be ready to be executed.
 Now you can just copy the eventual file *example-n.prm* from the parent folder and run the example

     cp ../example-n.prm .